 Make mental health a priority.

-Carleton Place counselling services include (but are not limited to):
+Carleton Place counselling services include:

 - mental health counselling